About cystic fibrosis

 Children with cystic fibrosis produce thick, sticky mucus that blocks their lungs, clogs their airways and is difficult to cough up.
-These blockages trap bacteria, which leads to lots of infections and lung damage.
+These blockages trap bacteria, which leads to many infections and lung damage.

 Because of the mucus and the problems it causes, children with cystic fibrosis cough a lot and have difficulty breathing.

-The thick mucus can also clog the pancreas, blocking the flow of pancreatic juices into the stomach to digest food.
+The thick mucus can also clog the pancreas, blocking the flow of pancreatic juices into the bowel to digest food.
 Because their food hasn’t been digested properly, children with cystic fibrosis can have malnutrition, weight loss and diarrhoea.

 Cystic fibrosis can lead to many long-term problems like poor growth and diabetes.

 Although many children with cystic fibrosis now survive well into adulthood, their condition means they might not live as long as other people.